Sudhandar/blog/docs/blog/drive-automation-pain-points.md

-Your Google Suite automation using No code automation tools and App Scripts worked perfectly for a small number of accounts and folders.
-But when you tried to scale the automation and make it intelligent, everything broke.
-You hit a roadblock.
+Your Google Drive automation might look fine today.
+But five minutes is all it takes to see if it will crack tomorrow.

+Run the quick audit below, and spot the red flags before they hit your bottom line.

+### The 5 minute audit

+1. **Scale Test**: Can your current setup handle 3x more users without breaking?
+2. **Concurrency Check**: What happens when 5 people upload files simultaneously?
+3. **Intelligence Gap**: Can you add AI analysis to your workflows today?
+4. **Error Visibility**: Do you know immediately when something fails?
+5. **Format Flexibility**: Does your automation handle PDFs, Docs, Sheets, and images?

+If you checked "No" on two or more boxes, you're not alone.

+This exact scenario played out with my client DataShip.
+Their Google Suite automation worked perfectly until they tried to scale 3x to handle 100+ clients with 500+ folders.

 Does this scenario sound familiar?

-This exact scenario happened to my client DataShip.
-They had a mentorship business and wanted to scale 3x their current user base to handle 100+ clients with 500+ folders.
-They have their entire infrastructure built under Google Suite:
+DataShip had their entire infrastructure built on Google Suite:

 * Drive to store data, folders, sheets and other documents
-* Docs to store their text, reports and unstructured data.
+* Docs to store their text, reports and unstructured data
-* Sheets to store their structured and numerical data.
+* Sheets to store their structured and numerical data

-They used Zapier and Apps Script for small automations.It worked great.
-Until it didn't.
+They used Zapier and Apps Script for automations.
+It worked great for 30 clients.

-When they tried to scale their automation system in house using Google's Native App Script and no code tools like Zapier, it completely failed.
+Then they tried to scale.
+Everything broke.

 After spending 8 weeks building their automation using Google Cloud, I learned something important:

 If you're trying to automate Google Suite for a growing business and want to scale massively, you'll face these exact same problems.

 Let me show you what breaks and why.

 ### Scalability is a nightmare